 from Christian DeLord

-“We cannot pretend that things will change if we continue to do the same things.
-The crisis is the greatest blessing for people and nations, because the crisis brings progress.
-Creativity is born from anguish as the day is born from the dark night.
-It is in the crisis that inventiveness, discoveries and great strategies arise.” — Albert Einstein
+“We cannot expect things to change if we keep doing the same things.
+Crisis is the greatest blessing for people and nations, because crisis brings progress.
+Creativity arises from anguish as day arises from dark night.
+It is in crisis that inventiveness, breakthroughs and great strategies arise.” – Albert Einstein

 The silence is broken only by the soft hum of the air conditioner.
-My fingers pause on the piano keys.
-I take a deep breath and look at the blank sheet of paper in front of me, the one that should transform into a new melody.
-But my mind is elsewhere.
+My fingers stop on the piano keys.
+I breathe deeply and look at the blank sheet of paper in front of me, the one that should turn into a new melody.
+But the mind is elsewhere.

 It was 2020, and the world had stopped.

 There were no more concerts.
 There were no more events.
 There were no more people to hug.
-The music, the one that for years filled theaters and hearts, bounced between the walls of my house without finding an exit.
+Music, the music that had filled theaters and hearts for years, was bouncing around the walls of my house without finding an exit.

 Photo by Denise Jans on Unsplash